-SCU's email concerning alcohol and illegal drugs was distributed via email to all employees, all staff, all students, and all student workers two times during 2016.
+SCU's email concerning alcohol and illegal drugs was distributed via email to all employees, all staff, all students, and all student workers during 2020.
 The email summarized the key points of the Drug and Alcohol Awareness Program and provided links to specifics concerning AOD procedures, Federal Regulations concerning AOD, California State Regulations concerning AOD, and health risks associated with the use and abuse of AOD.
-Additionally covered information concerning both Title IX and FERPA.
+In addition, it covered information concerning both Title IX and FERPA.

-SCU's email concerning alcohol and illegal drugs was distributed via email to all employees, all staff, all students, and all student workers during 2017.
+SCU's email concerning alcohol and illegal drugs was distributed via email to all employees, all staff, all students, and all student workers during 2021.
 The email summarized the key points of the Drug and Alcohol Awareness Program and provided links to specifics concerning AOD procedures, Federal Regulations concerning AOD, California State Regulations concerning AOD, and health risks associated with the use and abuse of AOD.
-Additionally covered information concerning both Title IX and FERPA.
+This communication also covered information concerning both Title IX/SB 493 and FERPA.